Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Background

 where $X_n\in\{Q_n,P_n\}$ are the canonical coordinates of mode $n$ and $T^{XYZ}_{nmp}$ are the (dimensionless) classical third-order coupling coefficients in this scaling.
 The factor $1/6$ avoids overcounting permutations, and $T^{XYZ}_{nmp}$ inherits index symmetries from the underlying potential (e.g., symmetry under permutations of the triplets $(n,X)$, $(m,Y)$, $(p,Z)$).
-Terms with repeated indices describe self- and cross-anharmonicities (e.g., $Q_n^3$ or $Q_n Q_m^2$), while mixed-index terms enable three-mode interactions that become efficient near classical sum/difference conditions such as $\omega_n + \omega_m \approx \omega_p$ (and permutations).
+Terms with repeated mode indices describe self- and cross-anharmonicities (e.g., $Q_n^3$ or $Q_n P_n^2$), while mixed-mode index terms enable two-mode and three-mode interactions that become efficient near classical sum/difference conditions such as $\omega_p\approx2\omega_n$ or $\omega_p\approx\omega_n+\omega_m$.
 The explicit construction of $T^{XYZ}_{nmp}$ from third derivatives of the potential in normal-mode coordinates is provided in Appendix~\ref{app:tressian}.
-In the next subsection we quantize this model and identify the near-resonant processes that survive under the rotating-wave approximation.
+In the next subsection we quantize this model, identify the near-resonant processes that survive under the rotating-wave approximation, and determine the relative strength of nonlinear and linear dynamics in terms of the quantum expansion parameter $\epsilon_0$.